narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 ---

 # PHASE 22 — Advanced Pricing Tiers & Monetization for High-Cost AI Features

+**Context:**
+Phase 22 extends the billing system built in Phases 10B and 10C.
+It does not introduce a separate billing stack — instead it adds feature-level add-ons that layer on top of existing Stripe subscriptions and plan limits.

 **Goal:** Introduce advanced pricing tiers and add-ons for compute-heavy, high-value capabilities (Phases 23–30) so you can monetize them properly and protect AI/infra costs.